Daniel-Fonseca-S/conversor-mi/README.md

 This command line will install all project dependencies/modules listed in the "package.json" file.

-To initialize the project locally, with Node installed, open the current directory with a terminal and execute the command down below:
+To initialize the project locally, with Node installed, open the current directory with a terminal and execute the command below:

 ### `npm start`